 3. Practice breathing exercises and techniques.
 Take long deep breaths and take time to inhale.

 4. Move your focus on other things that you enjoy doing that brings you joy.
 Maybe it’s spending quality time with family, reading a book or working on that passion project you’ve been wanting to get started on but you’ve been putting it off for a while.

 Being grounded allows us to come back to the present moment, which anxiety often pulls us out of.
 You can find some examples of grounding exercises you can try at home here.

 6. Check some more resources on MIND for more information on how to manage stress and anxiety.
 If you are able to, seek a therapist.
-The NHS has advised trying talking about your feelings to a friend, family member, health professional or counselor.
-You could also contact Samaritans, call: 116 123 or email: email@example.com if you need someone to talk to.
+The NHS has advised trying to talk about your feelings to a friend, family member, health professional or counsellor.
+You could also contact Samaritans, call 116 123 or email: firstname.lastname@example.org if you need someone to talk to.

 7. Try to exercise and eat well.
 There’s lots of evidence that daily exercise can help promote feelings of well-being and help to boost your immunity.

 Think about your diet.
 Eat more nutritious meals which include more vegetables, fruits, healthy proteins, healthy fats, and complex carbs that will help promote healthy gut health, and physical and mental health.
 Eating the right kind of foods, eating regularly and keeping your blood sugar stable can make a difference to your mood and energy levels.
 Ref: mind.org.uk

 8. Prioritise sleeping well.
 This week marks sleep awareness week and we have seen from studies how much of an impact lack of sleep has on our health and wellbeing.
 Sleep can give you the energy to cope with difficult feelings and experiences.

 “We can’t control the sea, but we can learn how to surf the waves.”